formatjs/formatjs/packages/website/docs/intl-messageformat.md

 ### Message Syntax

 The message syntax that this package uses is not proprietary, in fact it's a common standard message syntax that works across programming languages and one that professional translators are familiar with.
-This package uses the **[ICU Message syntax][icu]** and works for all [CLDR languages][cldr] which have pluralization rules defined.
+This package uses the **[ICU Message syntax](http://userguide.icu-project.org/formatparse/messages)** and works for all [CLDR languages](http://cldr.unicode.org/) which have pluralization rules defined.

 ### Features

-- Uses industry standards: [ICU Message syntax][icu] and [CLDR locale data][cldr].
+- Uses industry standards: [ICU Message syntax](http://userguide.icu-project.org/formatparse/messages) and [CLDR locale data](http://cldr.unicode.org/).

 - Supports **plural**, **select**, and **selectordinal** message arguments.

-- Formats numbers and dates/times in messages using [`Intl.NumberFormat`][intl-nf] and [`Intl.DateTimeFormat`][intl-dtf], respectively.
+- Formats numbers and dates/times in messages using [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat) and [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat), respectively.

 - Optimized for repeated calls to an `IntlMessageFormat` instance's `format()` method.